kafkalainen/kafkalainen/README.md

 👋 Hello there sojourner!
 I’m Joonas Nivala.
-👀 I’m interested in Web and Game development.
+👀 I’m interested in Games development.

 Here are some projects that I have done:
 - ✔️ Reimplementing some of C library functions.[Link](https://github.com/kafkalainen/libft_reloaded)